halfbackflip/cyber_blog/_posts/2021-05-01-Risk-management.markdown

 * Risk mitigation: Develop several PR strategies and playbooks for handling common reputation events to handle an actual event.
 * Risk avoidance: Drastically reduce enrolment numbers and rely on other sources of cash flow to fund the university.
 * Risk acceptance:  Set aside the ALE amount in budget every year for handling damaging PR events.
-* Risk transference: Is this... possible?
+* Risk transference: Outsource the management of admissions to a third party.

 ## Glossary